yousefalshaikh17/roblox-mesh-converter-plugin/README.md

 - Conversion maintains relevant physical size and properties such as `MeshId`, `TextureId`, etc. However, it does not maintain SpecialMesh `Offset` or `VertexColor`.
 - Unlikely, but some manual tweaking may be needed depending on mesh asset differences.

+## Tests

+Unit tests for the MeshConverter module are completed and testing is successful.
+However, I have not been able to implement it for Rojo yet.
+I hope to properly add unit testing in the future.

 ## Requirements